 Bear River First Nation, Nova Scotia

 Thomas is a proud member of the Mi’kmaq nation and was the first person in his family to attend university.
-He received both his undergraduate degree and Master of Science in Kinesiology at Memorial University of Newfoundland and is currently a student at Queen’s University, Thomas hopes to become an emergency physician or orthopedic surgeon.
-He is an advocate for Indigenous peoples and medicine and is currently the Indigenous Officer of Local Health at Queen’s University for the Canadian Federation of Medical Students and sits on the Indigenous Health Interest Group executive.
+He received both his undergraduate degree and Master of Science in Kinesiology at Memorial University of Newfoundland.
+Currently studying medicine at Queen’s University, Thomas hopes to become an emergency physician or orthopedic surgeon.
+He is an advocate for Indigenous peoples in medicine and is currently the Indigenous Officer of Local Health at Queen’s University for the Canadian Federation of Medical Students and sits on the Indigenous Health Interest Group executive.
 Since coming to Queen’s, Thomas has been a powerful voice for the Indigenization of Queen’s medicine and aspires to one day see equitable Indigenous representation in the medical field.

 St. Laurent, Manitoba

 At just nineteen years old, Tracie Léost is a young Indigenous leader, activist, and track and field athlete.
 In 2014, Tracie won three bronze medals under the Métis flag at the North American Indigenous Games in Regina.
 In 2015, after learning of the disappearance of more and more Indigenous women and feeling a growing sense of frustration about the lack of political will to launch an inquiry into the issue, Tracie set out on a four-day 115km run to raise awareness.
 She raised over $6,000 for the Families First Foundation and garnered international attention.
 In September 2016, the Government of Canada launched the National Inquiry into Missing and Murdered Indigenous Women and Girls.
 Now in her second year in the Indigenous Social Work Program at the University of Regina, she continues to advocate for Indigenous peoples.

 Executive Producer, Indspire Awards